 Answering the “when” question is probably the most difficult.
 We are clearly beyond what history has revered as the “comfort zone” when to comes to our Debt vs GDP ratio.
 However, the combination of the economic boost from tax reform and infrastructure spending in the U.S., the accelerating economic expansion that is happening outside of the U.S., and the low global interest rate environment, could continue to support growth rates even at these elevated levels of government debt.

 Debt is tricky.
-As we know from the not too distant past, it has ability to sustain growth for an unnaturally long period of time but when the music stops it gets ugly very quick.
+There are times when it can be smart to compare bridging loans and accept the debt, and times where it isn’t helpful.
+As we know from the not too distant past, it has the ability to sustain growth for an unnaturally long period of time but when the music stops it gets ugly very quickly.
 I’m not yelling that the sky is falling and everyone needs to go to cash tomorrow.
 But now is a good time to evaluate where you are risk wise within your portfolio and begin having the discussion with your investment advisor as to what an exit plan may look like if the U.S. debt levels become unsustainable and it triggers a recession within the next five years.

 Hi, I’m Michael Ruger.
 I’m the managing partner of Greenbush Financial Group and the creator of the nationally recognized Money Smart Board blog .
 I created the blog because there are a lot of events in life that require important financial decisions.
 The goal is to help our readers avoid big financial missteps, discover financial solutions that they were not aware of, and to optimize their financial future.